newaetech/DesignStartTrace/hardware/tracewhisperer/README.md

   and so the trace port signals remain internal (not driving any external pins).
 On the PhyWhisperer, the trace data and clock come from an external chip, and this has two implications:
-    1. Activity on the trace pins adds significant noise to the side-channel power measurements.
+    1. Activity on the trace pins (and, to a lesser degree, SWO) adds significant noise to the side-channel power measurements.
 See [this note](trace_noise.md) for more information.
-    2. Since trace data is DDR, the trace clock received by PhyWhisperer goes to a PLL which has a published minimum of 10 MHz, which means that the target clock must be at least 20 MHz.
+    2. Since parallel trace port data is DDR, the trace clock received by PhyWhisperer goes to a PLL which has a published minimum of 10 MHz, which means that the target clock must be at least 20 MHz.